 Parsers MUST support lists of lists containing at least 1024 members, and inner-lists containing at least 256 members.

-Parameterised Lists are arrays of parameterised identifier with one or more members.
+Parameterised Lists are arrays of parameterised identifiers, with one or more members.

 The ABNF for parameterised lists in HTTP/1 headers is: